bedekelly/dndisco/README.md

 $ ./run.sh
 ```

 In production, configure the socket server URL manually and use `yarn build` to create a production bundle.
 Serve the bundle statically using your tool of choice.
-Run the server as before. _(Todo: improve this experience, and/or provide a hosted version!)_
+Run the server as before.

 Roadmap: